 To deepen the delivery of the school curriculum, we aim to provide a broad range of enriching activities.
 On occasions, parents and carers will be asked to financially contribute to these, on a voluntary basis.
 We endeavour to keep these costs as low as possible.
-All children are offered a residential school trip in both Year 5 and Year 6 for which there is a charge.
+All children are offered a residential school trip in Year 6 for which there is a charge.
 Flexible payment plans will be offered wherever possible.
 What clubs and activities can my child access?
 Lunchtime activities are available for all children and include a range of sports, crafts and other activities.
-The timetable changes on a termly basis to keep the activities fresh and exciting.
+The timetable changes on a termly basi to keep the activities fresh and exciting.
 After school clubs are offered to all children in Year One and upwards.
 These run Monday through to Thursday from 3.15-4.15pm and change every term.
 Some clubs are run by school staff and others by external providers.
 There is a cost associated with some of these clubs which is collected via ParentPay or by payment directly to external providers.
 Examples of clubs are recorders, choir, football, dodge ball, gymnastics, cricket, basketball, tennis, art and film making.
 What jewellery can children wear to school?
 Children may wear watches and one pair of stud earrings to school but should remove these for PE.
 If your child is unable to remove these items independently, please remove them before your child comes to school.
 Please note that we cannot accept any responsibility for any accidents caused by, or related to, the wearing of jewellery.
 Staff are unable to accept liability for loss or damage to such items.
 Can children bring mobile phones to school?
-We do not allow children to bring electronic devices or mobile phones to school.
+If your child needs a mobile phone for walking to and from school, these must be handed in to the school office on arrival at school and collected at the end of the day.
 What hairstyles are acceptable in school?
 We request that hairstyles are sensible and appropriate for school.
 Long hair must be tied up for PE.
 We do not allow unnatural hair colourants or shaved hair designs.
 What happens in extreme weather conditions?
 Our policy is to close the school only if forced to by a risk to the health and safety of our staff and children.
 In the event of a school closure, due to adverse weather conditions, a notice will be posted on our website.
 If the school has to close unexpectedly in the middle of the day because of bad weather, parents will be informed by text or phone, and a notice will be posted on the website.
 Children will only be sent home if we have concerns that they are at risk of being unable to travel home safely.
 In this instance, every effort must be taken to collect your child as soon as possible.
 If you personally cannot get to school, or you work out of the local area, please have a contingency plan in place, i.e. another adult who may collect your child in your absence.
 Please make sure that we have at least two current contact numbers, in case we need to contact you urgently.
-Information is also available under 'School Closures' on the local authority website: www.northamptonshire.gov.uk.
-Or via BBC Radio Northampton 104.2 FM, 103.6 FM.
+Information is also available via BBC Radio Northampton 104.2 FM, 103.6 FM or Heart FM